 For the example, a children’s room with a wooden toy train as the focal element:

 “I want the viewer to feel nostalgia and coming to a smile when looking at the wooden toy train on the children’s bedroom floor.
-The room is small and minimalistic, and the train seems to be a very valuable toy for the kid.
+The room is small and minimalistic, and the train seems to be a precious toy for the kid.
 It has been left on the floor overnight.
 The kid is just off to breakfast as the morning sun shines in through the window.”

 With these three ingredients you are passed planning, you are out on open sea, headed for a direction with a map in your hand.